olexiy86/bellabeat/README.md

 ```

-3. In order to perform analysis more efficiently we decided to combine columns with data we need in a single table named ‘filtered_data’ from the following tables: ‘daily_activity’, ‘daily_calories’, and ‘sleep_inertia’.
+3. In order to perform analysis more efficiently we decided to combine columns with data we need in a single table from the following tables: ‘daily_activity’, ‘daily_calories’, and ‘sleep_inertia’.
 Using FULL OUTER JOIN clause allowed us  to include all data from all tables:

 ```
 SELECT daily_activity.Id,